 Measurement and Evaluation

 When the data tells us there has been;-

 - High levels of educational copying,

--The National Broadcaster's New Bulletin reports more on issues impacting artists and acknowledges the achievements of Australian artists as it does sporting and business figures.
+-The Australian media reports more on issues impacting artists and acknowledges the achievements of Australian artists as it does sporting and business figures.

 -We succeed in agitating for A Productivity Commission Report that looks very specifically at the role the Arts plays in our culture.